fourstix/Sparkfun_CircuitPython_QwiicJoystick/README.rst

 Raspberry Pi Setup
 ------------------
-   Adafruit has an excellent tutorial on this:
-   `Installing CircuitPython Libraries on Raspberry Pi
+   Adafruit has an excellent tutorial on `Installing CircuitPython Libraries on Raspberry Pi
    <https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi/>`_.

 Quick Start Summary:

 * Start with the latest version of Raspbian with Wifi configured.

 * Enable SSH, I2C and SPI.

 .. code-block:: shell

     sudo raspi-config